-It’s all about balance
+It’s all about balance.

 Routine is everything

 A routine will make your dog know what to expect.
 It’s a form of training more than anything else.
 However, it will also help you figure out how to calm puppies.
-With a firm routine, you’ll be able to eliminate potential triggers that might send your puppies into overdrive.
+With a healthy routine, you’ll be able to eliminate potential triggers that might send your puppies into overdrive.

-Don’t waste that energy
+Don’t waste that energy.

 As we all know, puppies have a lot of energy.
 A LOT.
-They are like real life, furry versions of Perpetuum mobile.
+They are like real-life, furry versions of Perpetuum mobile.
 Their eagerness and the fact that they are always ready for a new adventure can work to your advantage.